mitsuharu/react-native-sunmi-printer-library/README.md

 React Native module that support for SUNMI mobile printer devices.

-### devices that test my libarary

-- SUNMI V2 PRO
-- SUNMI V2s
+## Verification devices

-I test with GMS [^GMS] enable and developable SUNMI V2 PRO and V2s as follows.
+I validate it with GMS enable and developable SUNMI V2 PRO and SUNMI V2s as follows.
 Though I do not have other devices, users report to work with V1s and V2.

 | | Android | SUNMI OS | firmware | storage | memory | NFC |
 | :-- | :-- | :-- | :-- | :-- | :-- | :-- |